davebs/AgileLite/README.md

 [Agile Lite for managers](agile_lite_for_managers.md)

+---
+If you would like to see more workplaces implement a system such as this, please star this repo on github and share on social media to increase visibility.
-By: Dave Sullivan 2019 dave.brian.sullivan@gmail.com
+Dave Sullivan 2019 dave.brian.sullivan@gmail.com